The Forge – Preparing for the Backcountry

 - Pump Filters require manual work to suck water from its source, through the filter, and into your bottle.
 These are great for when water is not flowing but sitting in small puddles.
 Downside is that you have to “work” for your clean water.

 - Chemical treatments.
 Portable Aqua and Aqua Mira are great options.
 Like a UV filter they will often have debris floating unless you pre-filter.
 The downside of these is that they require time to work (20-30 minutes).
 I usually carry one of these as a secondary purification method on trips.

 Unsure?
 Grab some Aqua Mira and see how everyone else’s works.

-Some items are absolutely necessary, some are “strongly suggested” while others are strictly preference.
+Some items are absolutely necessary, some are strongly suggested, while others are totally optional.
 Below is a short list of other items and short notes on why I bring them.

 - Pack Cover – more often than not I’ll hide under a good spruce during a rain shower.
 But sometimes it can get a little heavy and having a water proof pack cover is nice to keep your goods dry.
 A large 3mm trash back will work in a pinch as well.

 - Oh-Shit Kit – this is a small bag of items that always goes with me.
 It’s come in handy more than once.